Overview of Population Health

 Community Health Assessment (CHA)

-The Virginia Beach Department of Public Health (VBDPH) invites all residents of Virginia Beach to provide feedback on our 2019 Community Health Assessment.
-Your contribution is vital in helping VBDPH and its community partners identify health care needs, improve access to health care services, and enhance the care provided in the communities that we serve.
-Please partner with us to build healthier communities by getting involved in this important effort.
+Your contribution was vital in helping VBDPH and its community partners identify health care needs, improve access to health care services, and enhance the care provided in the communities that we serve.

-If you would like to submit written comments, questions or other feedback about the 2019 Community Health Assessment, please send your request to vb_health@vdh.virginia.gov.
+If you have questions or comments about the 2024 Community Health Assessment, please send your request to HealthyVB@vdh.virginia.gov.

-Download the Virginia Beach Community Health Assessment Infographic
+Download the Virginia Beach Community Health Assessment Summary

 Community Health Improvement Plan (CHIP)

 The Community Health Improvement Plan (CHIP) is an action-oriented plan created to make the Virginia Beach community a healthier place to live.
-In partnership with HealthyVB, the Virginia Beach Department of Public Health led the development of the CHIP over the period of January-July 2017, using the key findings from the CHA, which included qualitative data from focus groups as well as quantitative data from local, state and national indicators to inform discussions and determine health priority areas.
+The Virginia Beach Department of Public Health will be working with community partners on the development of a CHIP for 2025 using the key findings from the CHA, which include qualitative data from focus groups as well as quantitative data from local, state and national indicators to inform discussions and determine health priority areas.

 The CHIP lays the foundation for addressing some of the most challenging public health issues facing the city of Virginia Beach.
 Solving complex societal and health problems—like poverty or obesity—does not happen overnight.
 It requires strategic planning and the broad support of the community to make progress incrementally.
-Virginia Beach’s CHIP includes action plans for four health issues that were identified through the CHA process and later prioritized by the HealthyVB Steering Committee.
+Virginia Beach’s CHIP will include action plans for issues that were identified through the CHA process and later prioritized by the HealthyVB Steering Committee.

 Sources for Community Health Data